VinFG1/VinFG1/README.md

 **I'm a programmer, I mostly make things in C#**

+If you want to contact me, my info is on my [website](https://vinfg1.com)

 I'm currently learning about a bunch of things, like:
 - ASP.NET and Blazor
 - Bootstrap